 Men struggling with body dysmorphia may feel like their bodies are too small or not muscular enough.

-Adapted from SCOFF Questionnaire
+Adapted from SCOFF Questionnaire and DSM-5

 Responses should be based on behavior over the past 90 days